signalfx/integrations/collectd-rabbitmq/README.md

 ### CONFIGURATION

-Using the example configuration file [10-rabbitmq.conf](https://github.com/signalfx/integrations/tree/master/collectd-rabbitmq/10-rabbitmq.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the RabbitMQ instance to be monitored.
+Using the example configuration file <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd-rabbitmq/10-rabbitmq.conf">10-rabbitmq.conf</a> as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the RabbitMQ instance to be monitored.

 | configuration option | definition | example value |
 | ---------------------|------------|---------------|